mui/mui-x/docs/src/pages/components/data-grid/filtering/filtering.md

 ### Controlled filters

-Use the `filterModel` prop to control the size of the pages.
+Use the `filterModel` prop to control the filter applied on the rows.

 You can use the `onFilterModelChange` prop to listen to changes to the filters and update the prop accordingly.